PhantomBot/PhantomBot/docs/guides/content/faq.md

 readlink: illegal option -- f (and so on)

 **Fix:**
-Ensure that launch.osx.sh is executible (chmod +x ./launch.osx.sh) and execute that script to start the bot.
+Ensure that launch.sh is executable (chmod +x ./launch.sh) and execute that script to start the bot.

-## I Can’t Connect to Twitch IRC (Failed To Connect Spam)
-**Issue:**
-You start up the bot and all you get is the following spammed endlessly (Other stuff may eventually appear in between):

-Failed to connect to 'irc.chat.twitch.tv', retrying connection.
-Connecting to irc.chat.twitch.tv:6667
-**Fix 1:**
-Reset the DNS Resolver Cache (ie. An old IP for Twitch IRC is being used, for Windows)
-1. Open the command prompt.
-2. Type in the following command, followed by enter. ipconfig /flushdns

 ## The Bot Posts Responses Multiple Times